Harry E. Claiborne: Impeachment vote

 On July 22, 1986, the United States House of Representatives adopted H Res 461, voting to impeach Claiborne on a 406-0 roll call.
-As a unanimous vote, Claiborne's fellow Nevadans, Reps.
+As a unanimous vote.
+Claiborne's fellow Nevadans, Reps.
 Harry Reid, a Democrat, and Barbara Vucanovich, a Republican, also voted for impeachment.

-Claiborne became the 14th federal official to be impeached by the U.S. House and the first to be impeached on a unanimous roll-call vote.
+Claiborne became the 14th federal official to be impeached by the U.S. House and the first of only three federal officials to be impeached on a unanimous roll-call vote, the others were Thomas Porteous and Walter Nixon.
 While his impeachment was historic, the debate and final action on July 22 was anticlimactic.
 No one really doubted that Claiborne would be impeached or that it would be unanimous.
 On August 6, 1986, the U.S. House presented articles of impeachment to the U.S. Senate.

 Hamilton Fish IV, R-N.Y., the ranking Republican on the House Judiciary Committee, expressed his position saying, "Judge Claiborne is more than a mere embarrassment.
 He is a disgrace — an affront — to the judicial office and the judicial branch he was appointed to serve."
 Judiciary Chairman Rodino spoke of safeguarding the judicial system, noting, "If we fail to act, the confidence of the people in that system will be gravely jeopardized."
 Kastenmeier added that the House had "a responsibility to the public.
 The purpose of impeachment is not to punish the individual but to protect the institution."

 Following the impeachment vote, the House selected nine Judiciary Committee members, led by Rodino, to manage, or try, the case against Claiborne in the Senate.
 The chief House prosecutor was William J. Hughes, D-N.J., chairman of the Crime Subcommittee and a lawyer who served for more than 10 years as a New Jersey prosecutor.
 The other House managers were Kastenmeier; Romano Mazzoli, D-Ky.; Dan Glickman, D-Kan.; Fish; Henry Hyde, R-Ill.; Thomas Kindness, R-Ohio; and DeWine.